phisko/kengine/components/data/ViewportComponent.md

 RenderTexture renderTexture = INVALID_RENDER_TEXTURE;
 ```

 ID for a texture to which the camera is rendered (in addition to being displayed on-screen).
-The type of this field depends on the graphics systems (for instance, it's a `GLuint` for the [OpenGLSystem](../../systems/opengl/OpenGLSystem.md)).
+The type of this field depends on the graphics systems.